covidgreen/covid-green-app/README.md

 ## Adding and optimizing icons
 Any new SVG icons which are included within `assets/icons` should be optimized with `npm run optimize:svg`.

+## Translations
+There are import and export scripts located in `translations-script`.
+These can be run with `npm run translations:import` and `npm run:translations:export`.
+The output file(`output.xlsx`) is output in the `translations-script` directory.

+The import script expects an `input.xlsx` file to be located in the `translations-script` directory.

 ## Team

 ### Lead Maintainers